A tough data breach this week. A sharing service ended up “sending its users shared files to the wrong people“.

 The root cause could easily be a software issue, a breach in an underlying system (like a database), or some sort of hack – malware, causing clients to exfiltrate data, or perhaps an intruder doing the same.

-This is why the large and regulated enterprise block many third-party services.
+This is why large and regulated enterprises block many third-party services.
 Simply put, it’s hard to know how good their internal security is – or how good the security of the provider they purchase it from is – or how carefully they screen their employees, how thoroughly they retire old hardware, or how much insurance they really have.

 And it takes a lot of time, knowledge and effort to verify anything.
 The average security review costs more than $10,000 and many cost an order of magnitude or more.
 Why not just ask a simple question:

 Where do you store my company’s data, and how do maintain our control over it?

 The e-Share platform was designed from the zero trust perspective to resist this type of issue by storing as little customer data as possible.

 - e-Share can be configured to store no passwords, requiring login via OpenID.
 Employees login with their corporate account and are automatically provisioned for services per organizational policies.